AnyLog-co/documentation/getting started.md

 get dictionary
 </pre>

+### Retrieving environment variables

+Users the $ sign prefixed to the variable name, users can retrieve the values assigned to an environment variable.
+For example: $HOME retrieves the assigned value to HOME and $PATH retrieves the assigned value to PATH.

 ### Get info on active background processes

 An active node may be configured such that some background processes are enabled.